Kush-Singh-26/blogs_obsolete/_posts/2025-06-22-Transformer.md

 - The final output of the MHA layer which will be the input of the next layer (FFN) needs to be of shape `[batch_size, seq_len, d_model]`.
 - To convert the current tensor :
-    a.
-Reverse the transpose.
+    1. Reverse the transpose.
-    b.
-Concatenate the Heads.
+    2. Concatenate the Heads.

 - After traspose(1,2) shape will become : `[batch_size, seq_len, num_heads, dim_head]`
     - (`[32, 8, 50, 64]` -> `[32, 50, 8, 64]`).